mochan-tk/vf_techbookfest8-en/review-starter/chapxx-sitopp.md

 I think that Google Home mini was bought at a discount sale for about 3000 yen.
 Now it's renamed Google Nest Mini.
 Even if it is not Google Home mini, the Nest series is OK, and if you do not have a real machine, you can also use the iPhone or Android ```Google Assistant application```.

-// footnote [sitopp_prices] [Price of M5StickC and infrared transceiver is the tax-included price as of January 12, 2020 on the switch science mail order site. ]
+//footnote[sitopp_prices][Price of M5StickC and infrared transceiver is the tax-included price as of January 12, 2020 on the switch science mail order site. ]

 ![Parts used](images/chapxx-sitopp/sito_002.png)